jmvrbanac/Specter/docs/writing_tests/index.rst

 Nested Tests
 ~~~~~~~~~~~~~~
-Specter tests utilizes the concept of nested test suites.
+Spektrum tests utilizes the concept of nested test suites.
 This allows for you to provide a clearer picture of what you are testing within your test suites.
 For those who have used Jasmine or RSpec should be relatively familiar with this concept from their implementation of Spec.

-Within Specter you can create a nested test description (suite) in the form of a class that inherits from the Spec class.
+Within Spektrum you can create a nested test description (suite) in the form of a class that inherits from the Spec class.

 :raw-html:`<i>Example:</i>`

 .. code-block:: python

-    from specter import Spec, expect
+    from spektrum import Spec, expect

     class SampleSpec(Spec):